-Moreover, the discussions about the impact of allergen content, particularly of low abundance allergens, in different HBV VIT preparations [22, 38, 49] prompted us to evaluate the allergen-specific antibody responses in non-allergic beekeepers who are exposed to natural, unprocessed HBV.
+The discussions about the impact of allergen content, particularly of low abundance allergens, in different HBV VIT preparations [22, 38, 49] prompted us to evaluate the allergen-specific antibody responses in non-allergic beekeepers who are exposed to natural, unprocessed HBV.
 The venom in VIT preparations, in contrast, has undergone an extraction procedure and, in some cases, a gel filtration step.
 While the increase of sIgE levels over the beekeeping season was negligible, the bee stings obtained during the season led to significant increases of sIgG4 levels to all allergens, including those of low abundance.
 This is a major difference to allergic patients undergoing VIT.
 However, as in HBV-allergic patients, the IgG4 response was dominated by Api m 1 sIgG4 antibodies, and their increase was significantly higher than those measured for Api m 5 and Api m 10.
 The slightly more pronounced sIgG4 response to low abundance allergens compared to HBV-allergic VIT patients might be due to a variable composition of the natural venom [38] or to a higher exposure of beekeepers on average.
-[30]
+Interestingly, another study addressing IgG4 responses in tolerant beekeepers observed higher levels of Api m 2 and Api m 4 sIgG4 [30].
+However, in that study, 80% of beekeepers reported receiving more than 200 honeybee stings per year, whereas this high sting frequency was an exception in our study population.

-Interestingly, previous studies demonstrated a negative correlation between sting frequency and the risk of acquiring HBV allergy in beekeepers [50, 51].
+Previous studies demonstrated a negative correlation between sting frequency and the risk of acquiring HBV allergy in beekeepers [50, 51].
 Hence, beekeepers from cohort I, for whom serum samples before and after the beekeeping season were collected, were divided into three different subgroups according to the number of self-reported honeybee stings during the season.
 Already before the season, beekeepers from the group with >50 stings exhibited significantly higher sIgG4 levels to whole HBV, Api m 1, 2, 3, and 5.
 This might be explained by the fact that most of the beekeepers also reported the same sting frequency for the season prior to the one investigated in this study.
 Given the reported average biologic half-life of IgG4 of 21 days [52], the IgG4 levels before the season probably result from long-lived plasma cells, which primarily reside in the bone marrow [53].
 Whether the higher pre-seasonal sIgG4 titers depend on exposure from the previous year or result from several years of beekeeping is speculative, especially considering that behavioral changes occur and beekeepers tend to receive more stings the longer they practice beekeeping.
 A similar pattern was observed after the beekeeping season.
 Although not statistically significant, there was a more pronounced trend for higher sIgG4 levels to Api m 4 and Api m 10 in the group with the highest sting exposure.
 Notably, the increase in sIgG4 levels over the season was significantly higher for all allergens in the subgroup with the highest compared to that with the lowest sting frequency.
 Significantly higher sIgG4 levels to the low abundance allergen Api m 10 after the beekeeping season in highly sting-exposed beekeepers were confirmed in beekeeper cohort II.